nullBubble/manga_notifier/README.md

 settings should filter to the approriate language e.g. filter in english only if you read english translations.
 Writes a log file with the current and laest chapter and sends the logfile.txt to an specified email.
-Credentials and target email are to be provided in the config.py
+Credentials and target email are to be provided in the config.py The sender email account must allow the use of less secure apps for this send_mail method to work.

 Q: Why the use of a firefox profile?